-Visit Albuquerque’s 44th annual International Balloon Fiesta and watch as hundreds of hot air balloons are launched to New Mexico’s sky.
-Additional highlights include visits to Arches and Mesa Verde National Parks, a journey aboard the Durango & Silverton Narrow Gauge Railroad, and a tour of historic Santa Fe.
+Join visitors from around the world at the annual International Balloon Fiesta, where hundreds of brightly colored hot air balloons are launched into the Albuquerque sky and the whole town is abuzz with excitement and festivities.
+You’ll also visit the incredible Arches and Mesa Verde National Parks, ride the Durango & Silverton Narrow Gauge Railroad, and tour historic Santa Fe.

-- Rail travel on Amtrak (1 night on train)
+- Rail travel on Amtrak (1 night on the train)

-- 11 meals including breakfast on the Balloon Field in the Chaser's Club lounge
+- 8 meals, including breakfast in the Chaser's Club Lounge

 - Transportation by deluxe motorcoach